gregschmit/django-rest-scaffold/README.rst

 Source: https://github.com/gregschmit/django-rest-scaffold

-REST Scaffold is a Django app that provides a template tag helper for using the JavaScript library ``rest-scaffold.js``.
+REST Scaffold is a Django app that provides a template tag helper for using the `rest-scaffold.js <https://github.com/gregschmit/rest-scaffold>`_ library.

-**The Problem**: Configuring ``rest-scaffold.js`` involves writing a JSON inside an HTML ``div`` element's ``data-rest-scaffold`` property, which is annoying when a great deal of the configuration can be figured out the Django framework.
+**The Problem**: AJAX is nice because if you have an API, then you don't need separate pages/views for listing, creating, and updating model instances.
+But writing custom AJAX tables on the frontend can be time-consuming.

-**The Solution**: This app provides a template tag that allows you to just specify the model and it will build the JSON configuration for you.
+**The Solution**: This app provides a template tag that uses ``rest-scaffold.js`` to quickly render "scaffolds", which are tables that have controls which interact with your API.

 How to Use